cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 the [UB Learns Track](#ub-learns-track), the [Initial Certificate Track](#initial-certificate-track), and the [Initial/Professional Certificate Track](#initial-professional-certificate-track).

-- edTPA
 - Educating All Students (EAS) test
 - Content Specialty Test (CST) in CS

-The NYSTCE content specialty exam in CS is currently under development.
-New York has historically waived exam requirements while they are under development.
+The NYSTCE content specialty exam in CS is expected to be available starting summer 2025.
+New York has historically waived exam requirements for those who complete programs prior to the release of exams.

 ### Teacher Performance Assessment Portfolio